 Where to go next

-Commercial paneling rewards persistence and accurate assumptions.
-If you know the payer's actual provider-class rules, whether your state answers the LIP question, and which alternative lanes exist, you can make informed choices about which applications are worth pursuing and which to skip.
+Commercial paneling works best when you know where the real gate is.
+If you know the payer's provider-class rules, whether your state answers the LIP question, and which alternative lanes exist, you can make informed choices about which applications are worth pursuing and which to skip.

 Sources